nathanww/OpenHaptic/api.md

 **ble.send(data)**

-Where data is an ASCII string to be displayed in the OpenHaptic Programmer application
+Where data is an UTF-8 string to be displayed in the OpenHaptic Programmer application

 Data received from the shell is stored as a string in the **lastData** variable.
 Another variable, **lastDataTime**, keeps the time.time() timestamp of when the last data transmission ended.